Broadly speaking, the following investments are those that WiseBanyan analyzes for its Core Portfolios which it recommends to clients:

 To obtain exposure to utilities companies, clients can choose to invest in Vanguard Utilities ETF: VPU and Utilities Select Sector SPDR Fund: XLU.

 Home Builders (Stocks) provide U.S. home construction, furnishing, and improvement products and services; pretty much everything that goes into making that New Home milestone a reality.
-Since demand for home construction and improvement generally increases when unemployment decreases and interest rates are low, investors that believe these trends will continue may find this sector interesting.
+Since the demand for home construction and improvement generally increases when unemployment decreases and interest rates are low, investors that believe these trends will continue may find this sector interesting.

 To obtain exposure to Home Builders, clients can choose to invest in SPDR S&P Homebuilders ETF: XHB and iShares U.S. Construction ETF: ITB.